 Click To See Other Key Size Variations

 The Novation Launchkey MK2 has come so far for Novation in general.
-My first keyboard controller I ever purchased was a Novation about 8 years ago.
+My first synth I ever purchased was a Novation about 8 years ago.

 MIDI technology has gotten so much better, and this product is just on another level than other Novation products.

-There’s nothing more frustrating having a keyboard that doesn’t work with your DAW properly.
-I like that this MIDI controller comes with 16 pads even in the 25 key version.
+I like that this comes with 16 pads even in the 25 key version.

-The drum-pads on this keyboard are color-coded for Ableton Live as well which is awesome.
-This is a very low-cost, high-quality keyboard.
+The drum-pads on the Mk2 are color-coded for Ableton Live as well which is awesome.
+This is a very low-cost, high-quality product.

 Overall Thoughts On The Novation Launchkey MK2